British Association of Dermatologists

 Acts of unlawful discrimination will not be tolerated and all complaints or incidents of such alleged behaviour that are within the association’s remit will be treated with necessary confidentiality and investigated and any appropriate action taken.

-All employees are expected to conform to the requirements of our Dignity At Work policy.
+All employees and volunteers are expected to conform to the requirements of our Dignity At Work policy.

 We are committed to: